 Variance and covariance values shall be expressed in floating point or scientific notation as related in 7.5.
 The number of significant figures and time steps suitable for interpolation of a covariance time history should be chosen according to best practice to avoid covariance interpolation loss of precision (references [H6] and [H13]).

-NOTE – It is strongly recommended that covariance matrix time history interpolation be done by using either (1) orbit-dynamics-aware numerical methods as provided in reference [H9] or (2) eigenvalue/vector decomposition, and linear (or higher-order) interpolation of neighboring eigenvalues; Euler axis/angle rotation of eigenvectors at intermediate time(s) of interest; and re-composition of attained eigenvalues and eigenvectors into covariances at time(s) of interest (see annex F, subsection F5 and references [H10], [H11], and [H12]).
+NOTE – It is strongly recommended that covariance matrix time history interpolation be done by using either (1) orbit-dynamics-aware numerical methods as provided in reference [H9], (2) eigenvalue/vector decomposition, and linear (or higher-order) interpolation of neighboring eigenvalues; Euler axis/angle rotation of eigenvectors at intermediate time(s) of interest; and re-composition of attained eigenvalues and eigenvectors into covariances at time(s) of interest (see annex F, subsection F5 and references [H10], [H11], and [H12]), or (3) considered application of the state transition matrix for covariance propagation forward and backward from the respective ephemeris end-points of the interpolation interval that produce a covariance at the time of interest using a weighted blending approach where the weight of each propagation is based on time from the endpoints.
+Failure to incorporate enough significant figures on the interpolated covariance elements can produce invalid (non-positive-semidefinite) covariances.
 Direct interpolation of covariance matrix components or failure to incorporate enough significant figures on the interpolated covariance elements can produce invalid (non-positive-semidefinite) covariances.